shadowao/vsag/README.md

 - Follow us on [Weixin Official Accounts](./docs/weixin-qr.jpg)（微信公众平台）to get the latest news.

 ## Roadmap
-- v0.14 (ETA: Mar.
-2025)
-  - support inverted index(be like IVFFlat) based on datacell
-  - support extrainfo storage within vector
-  - implement a new MultiIndex that supports efficient pre-filtering on enumerable tags
 - v0.15 (ETA: Apr.
 2025)
   - support sparse vector searching
   - introduce pluggable product quantization(known as PQ) in datacell